 18. With the dynamic load still set at the maximum step size, expand the scope time scale to either 2 μ s/div or 5 μ s/div.
-The waveform can have two overshoots and one minor undershoot (see Figure 16).
+The waveform can have two overshoots and one minor undershoot (see Figure 18).
 Here, V{DROOP} is the final desired value.

-Figure 16.
+Figure 18.
 Transient Setting Waveform

-- 19. If both overshoots are larger than desired, try adjusting them by using the following suggestions: - Make the ramp resistor larger by 25% (R{RAMP}). - For V{TRAN1}, increase C_B or increase the switching frequency. - For V{TRAN2}, increase R_A and decrease C_A by 25%.
+- 19. If both overshoots are larger than desired, try making the adjustments using the following suggestions: - Make the ramp resistor larger by 25% (R{RAMP}) - For V{TRAN1}, increase C_B or increase the switching frequency - For V{TRAN2}, increase R_A and decrease C_A by 25%